MaccSob/Bank-Application-Project/README.md

 Java banking application made in Java for my final grade in University.
 You can do some basic functionalities of a bank account like a deposit of amount, withdrawal of amount, etc.
 It taught me how the OOP works, MVC/Observer patterns, how interfaces works, Polymorphism/Inhertitance etc.

-No GUI, only console typing

-g
+NO GUI, Only typing commands in console ( e.g withdraw 150 , deposit 250 , balance etc.)